FigureTechnologies/asset-classification-smart-contract/README.md

 ```

 #### Bind Contract Alias
-__This route is only accessible to the contract's admin address.__ The [Provenance Name Module](https://docs.provenance.io/modules/name-module)
+__This route is only accessible to the contract's admin address.__ The [Provenance Blockchain Name Module](https://docs.provenance.io/modules/name-module)
 offers a very elegant method of lookup for addresses when a name has been bound to an address.
 This execution route
 allows for a name to be bound directly to the contract within the contract itself.
 Due to the nature of how the name
 module works, public names can only be bound by the requesting account (in this case, the contract) or by the name